Decent work is a safe work ‐ II edition

 Status:

-Initial project cost:
+Final project cost:

 Description

-The project responds to a clear challenge in Poland, where there is a need for a better implementation of health and safety regulations.
+The project responded to a clear challenge in Poland, where there is a need for a better implementation of health and safety regulations.
 Despite requirements to implement health and safety regulations, many companies and workplaces do not have appropriate health and safety rules and procedures.
 Many are not aware of the benefits of these regulations both by increasing productivity, reducing the level of absence due to illness, and thereby reducing costs for enterprises.

-The following activities will be carried out:
+The following activities were carried out:

-- continue running the project''s website, a database of Q&As, newsletters, social media, radio broadcasts, press articles, a publication on the role of social partners in health and safety at work, comparative review of situation in Norway and Poland, and a proposal for changes in Polish regulations.
+- continued running the project''s website, a database of Q&As, newsletters, social media, radio broadcasts, press articles, a publication on the role of social partners in health and safety at work, comparative review of situation in Norway and Poland, and a proposal for changes in Polish regulations.

 - a conference on labour protection system in Poland (300 participants) with presentation of the Norwegian system.